-- Indoor Pool; and - Fitness Center.
+- · Indoor Pool; and - Fitness Center.

 Competition: Competitor hotels include Embassy Suites Buckhead, Doubletree Buckhead, Crowne Plaza Buckhead, Courtyard Buckhead, Amerisuites Buckhead, Residence Inn Buckhead Lenox Park and Homewood Suites Buckhead.
-The Atlanta market is very highly competitive.
-We intend to have this hotel compete with its competitors through its excellent location and the fact that it is a brand new construction of an attractive all-suite hotel.
+The Atlanta market is highly competitive.
+We intend for this hotel to compete with its competitors through its excellent location and the fact that it is a brand new construction of an attractive all-suite hotel.